McKinsey Business Analyst: Role, Salary, and Career Path

-What a McKinsey Business Analyst actually does
+What does a McKinsey Business Analyst actually do?

 McKinsey's official BA page says Business Analysts join a client service team and take ownership of a workstream, combining research, data analysis, interviews, and brainstorming to generate insights and solutions (McKinsey Business Analyst).
 The same page describes the role as typically for candidates with an undergraduate degree and less than 4 years of work experience, but that is not permission to assume every office, country, or practice has identical requirements.

-The role is hands-on.
-On a retail profitability case, a BA might own the cost-driver analysis: clean store-level data, build an Excel model, interview operations leads, identify a margin leak, and turn the finding into PowerPoint exhibits with a recommendation.
-On another case, the same title might mean customer research, competitor scans, or implementation tracking.
+On a retail profitability case, a BA might own the cost-driver analysis: clean store-level data, build the model, interview operations leads, identify a margin leak, and turn the finding into exhibits with a recommendation.
+On another case the same title might mean customer research, competitor scans, or implementation tracking.
 Yale's consulting guide frames consulting as objective problem solving for organizations and notes that undergraduates at large management consulting firms often begin as generalists (Yale OCS - Consulting).
-If you need the broader job context, read what management consultants do before narrowing back to McKinsey.
+If you need the broader job context, read what management consultants do and the day in the life of a management consultant before narrowing back to McKinsey.

 The official role language becomes useful when you translate it into evidence.
-A BA skill is not something you claim in a cover letter; it is something a screener or interviewer can observe.
+A BA skill is not something you claim in a cover letter.
+It is something a screener or interviewer can observe.

 McKinsey skillWhat it means in practiceResume evidenceInterview evidenceRoad to Offer practice path